NandaKishoreYadav/Automatic-Number-Plate-Recognition/README.md

 ## Notes

-- Ensure that the path to `tesseract.exe` is correctly set in your environment if you encounter any issues with OCR.
+- Ensure that the path to `tesseract.exe` is correctly set in line 6 of helper.py.
 - Verify that the YOLO model file is correctly placed in the `yolo_model` folder.

 ## Contact